CharaChorder/docs/docs/Device Manager.rst

 -------
 .. dropdown:: Mouse???

-	:doc:`CCOS<CharaChorder Operating System (CCOS)>` has mouse functionality.
+	:doc:`CCOS<CCOS>` has mouse functionality.
 This means that your CharaChorder, or CCOS-powered keyboard, has the ability to control your computer's mouse.
 These settings affect the mouse usage on your CharaChorder.

 .. image:: /assets/images/ManagerSettingsMouse.png
   :width: 1200
   :alt: The Mouse settings box

-In this box, you can adjust settings relating to :doc:`CCOS'<CharaChorder Operating System (CCOS)>` mouse abilities.
+In this box, you can adjust settings relating to :doc:`CCOS'<CCOS>` mouse abilities.

 .. dropdown:: Mouse Speed(s)

-	:doc:`CCOS<CharaChorder Operating System (CCOS)>` has two mouse speeds, a fast speed and a slow speed.
+	:doc:`CCOS<CCOS>` has two mouse speeds, a fast speed and a slow speed.
 The slow speed is activated when you use only one of the mouse keys in a single direction (as opposed to using 2 keys in the same direction).
 The fast speed is activated when you use two mouse keys in a single direction (as opposed to using only one key in the same direction).

 	You can read a more in-depth explanation of mouse speeds in the :ref:`GTM section<GenerativeTextMenu:Slow Speed>`.

 .. dropdown:: Scroll Speed

-	Scroll speed refers to the speed at which your :doc:`CCOS<CharaChorder Operating System (CCOS)>` scroll will scroll.
+	Scroll speed refers to the speed at which your :doc:`CCOS<CCOS>` scroll will scroll.

 	You can read a more in-depth explanation of the scroll speed in the :ref:`GTM section<GenerativeTextMenu:Scroll Speed>`.